xcloudtech/rt-state/README.md

   `state` is used for watching any field value changes within an object, while, `stateS` is used for watching its own value change, commonly for primitive variables like `number` or `string`.

-  However, both are reactive only when the reference of value changes, and just watching the field values of the data, which is quite straightforward and simple.
+  However, both are reactive only when the reference of value changes, and just watch the field values of the data, which is quite straightforward and simple.

    Anyway, if you are desperate for all field values within a nested object to be reactive recursively, you can just wrap the value with another `state`/`stateS` functions.
-But I don't think you need it for most cases.
+But it is unnecessary for most cases.
 Here is an example.

    ```js
      const data = state({ v: state({ v: state({ v: 666 }) }) });